reneshbedre/HTSQualC/README.md

 ## Getting Started

 ### Prerequisites
-You need Python 3 (tested on 3.6 and 3.7) to install and run HTSeqQC.
-Following Python 3 packages need to install before running the HTSeqQC.
-If you have not . installed these packages, HTSeqQC will guide you to install them.
+You need Python 3 (tested on 3.6 and 3.7) to install and run HTSQualC.
+Following Python 3 packages need to install before running the HTSQualC.
+If you have not . installed these packages, HTSQualC will guide you to install them.

 ```
 numpy